 3. Cross borders in your community

 Many communities are diverse, if not always in the same ways.
-Yet often, we travel in small circles within our communities, not always interacting with all of the people who live there.
+Yet often, we travel in small circles within our communities.
+We’re not always interacting with all of the people who live there.
 The neighborhoods we live in, the schools our children attend, even the stores where we shop can determine who we tend to see and interact with.

 Think about the spaces in your community where people step out of those small circles.
 Cross the imaginary borders that exist between parts of the community.
 Perhaps there is a public transportation system in your town or city that everyone has equal access to.
 Or perhaps the public library is where many different kinds of families and individuals gather.
 Maybe there’s a place of worship that holds a public or interfaith service you could choose to attend as a learning experience.